 Getting your Vermont life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Vermont.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Vermont.

 The Vermont Department of Financial Regulation (DFR) requires you to complete a four-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.